dawit3000/catool/README.md

 The **Overload Compensation Analysis Tool** is an R package designed to calculate fair and transparent overload pay for college instructors.
-It works from a course schedule to identify credit hour overloads and compute prorated pay based on enrollment thresholds.
+It uses course schedule data (such as institutional dynamic course scheduling) to identify credit hour overloads and compute prorated compensation based on enrollment proration thresholds and the compensation rate per credit hour.

 ## 🔧 Features

-- Automatically filters for qualified courses
+- Automatically filters for qualified credit hours for compensation
 - Calculates prorated overload pay
-- Summarizes compensation per instructor
+- Summarizes compensation per individual instructor
 - Supports full-schedule batch summaries
 - Output-ready for Excel or PDF formats